 Learn more about Rivet

-Rivet is a reimbursement software that allows you to offer accurate patient cost estimates take things like deductible remaining and multiple treatments with multiple providers into account.
+Rivet is a reimbursement software that allows you to offer accurate patient cost estimates and take things like deductible remaining and multiple treatments with multiple providers into account.
 You can automate eligibility checks and collect patient payment up front.
 We also provide tools for underpayments and denials.

 For more information, download this PDF that breaks down our Estimates product and schedule a demo!